 With much love and care, along with a lot of blood, sweat and tears, the estate was transformed to its present day beauty.
 The original Carriage House and stables have been converted into the beautiful Wedding Cottage.
 The old House of David Museum became the elegant Riverside Room.
 The Manor House pretty much stayed its same amazing self and is a wonderful place for family and close friends to gather as they help prepare for the big event.
 And, let’s not forget, the amazing pictures that can be taken with its jaw-dropping backgrounds.

 As you drive past the namesake stone wall and gates, the newly restored Manor House, Carriage House (Wedding Cottage) and Riverside Room await you.
 Indoor spaces feature custom characteristics such as original stained glass windows, marble fireplace, antique furnishings and decor, grand stairway, french doors, covered verandas and more.

 Come enjoy this romantic retreat where friends and family can gather in a fairy tale-like setting.
 The outdoor spaces include 27 acres of manicured lawns, vibrant flower gardens, lush forest, handcrafted pergola, trellis and Well-Wishing pond with custom built footbridge.
 All create beautiful options for your outdoor ceremony - from classic to woodsy, elegant to rustic with dashes of vintage and fun!

 There is abundant indoor and outdoor space for large or small events; the opportunities to create your dream celebration are endless and the sky is the limit with what you can do!

 We would love to host your special day and are honored to assist in making your dreams come true.
 You and your guests are our first priority.
-Let us provide the ideal backdrop for an elegant countryside wedding in a beautiful estate that has stood the test of time.
+Let us provide the ideal backdrop for your elegant countryside wedding in a beautiful estate that has stood the test of time.